imagej/imagej.github.io/_pages/BigStitcher_Global_optimization.md

 -   **One-Round with iterative dropping of bad links:** same as **Wrong link identification only:** (see above)
 -   **Two-Round using Metadata to align unconnected Tiles:** same as **Identify wrong links and handle unconnected Tiles:** (see above)

 {% include info-box content='The computational cost of the global optimization is relatively minor in comparison to the pairwise shift calculation.
-We therefore recommend to use the """Two-Round using Metadata to align unconnected Tiles""" strategy (and do so by default in the Simple Mode).' %}
+We therefore recommend to use the **Two-Round using Metadata to align unconnected Tiles** strategy (and do so by default in the Simple Mode).' %}

 If you opt for any of the **iterative strategies**, you have to consider the two error thresholds, which determine when to stop dropping bad links and re-doing the optimization: